-The presentation of the characters had an expositional awkwardness to it as it was over-repeated and announced too many characters at once or one after the other.
-The qualitative that accompany each person, rather than being humouristic, which we guess was the attention, just heavily added to the awkwardness.
+The introduction of the characters was already revealing.
+It had an expositional awkwardness to it: it was over-repeated and announced too many characters at once or one after the other.
+The qualitative that accompany each person, rather than being humouristic, which we guess was the intention, just added to the awkwardness and the heaviness.

 The whole thing also had a feel of having failed to capture the soul of the book.
-At times too recited, at other as much a bore as the main character would have been expected to hate and therefore avoid .
-And yet, we were subjected to the very atmosphere that the trailer told us the heroin would take us away from.
+At times too recited, at others as much a bore as the main character would have been expected to hate and therefore avoid.
+And yet, I was subjected to the very atmosphere that the trailer hinted the heroin would take us away from.

 One person makes up for it all.
 He is Charles Vernon.
 Even with the little he appears and speaks, his choice of how he views the world is a mixture of candidness and a refreshing look on life in the midst of this milieu.
-Another character is St James.
+Another character, if we must add one, is St James.
 He is supposed to be awkward and is loudly so, in a timid yet unashamed manner.
 This is beautifully conveyed and so I guess he is a good character and good casting.